cezgru/M5-Forecasting-Accuracy/README.md

 The competition involves time series forecasting of item sales in specific Wallmart shops.
 For more information consult the official competition site.

 The prediction model uses LightGBM optimized with lags and rolling features.
-Due to the amount of information provided, building the model from manually will likely involve tons of memory usage.
+Due to the amount of information provided, building the model manually will likely involve tons of memory usage.
 At 32GB of RAM I still found myself running into memory constraints every so often.
 A save feature is implemented before creating lags/rolling means for this reason.
 Use it to circumvent any memory issues.